joonas-yoon/json-as-db/docs/source/examples.rst

     >>> await db.save()

 It supports keyword parameters for JSON formatter and options to file saving.
-Please refer to the document page of modules in details
+Please refer to the document page of modules in details.

 .. code-block:: python

     >>> await db.save(file_kwds={'encoding': 'utf-8'}, json_kwds={'indent': 4})

+then you can see the file content as like the following,

 .. code-block:: json